agmukesh/Cloud-Deployment/README.md

 You should see the following output, although the version may be different:

  Start Code Engine
- 1. On the menu in your lab environment, Click on SN logo icon and then click the Cloud dropdown menu and select Code Engine.
+ 1. On the menu in your lab environment, click on SN logo icon and then click the Cloud dropdown menu and select Code Engine.
 The code engine setup panel appears.
 Click Create Project to begin.

 2. The code engine environment takes a while to prepare.
 You will see the progress status is indicated in the setup panel.

 3. Once the code engine set up is complete, you can see that it is active.
 Click Code Engine CLI to begin the pre-configured CLI in the terminal as shown below.
 4. You will observe that the pre-configured CLI startup and the home directory are set to the current directory.
 As a part of the pre-configuration, the project has been set up, and Kubeconfig is set up.
 The details are shown on the terminal as follows.
-Set-up : Create application
+Set-up: Create application

- 1. Open a terminal window by using the menu in the editor: Terminal > New Terminal.
+ 1. Open a terminal window using the editor's menu: Terminal > New Terminal.
  2. If you are not currently in the project folder, copy and paste the following code to change to your project folder. cd /home/project
  3. Run the following command to clone the Git repository that contains the starter code needed for this project if the Git repository doesn't already exist.